mrdotss/cold-automation-forensic/README.md

 ## License

-This project use Stisla, and Stisla is under the [MIT License](https://github.com/stisla/stisla/blob/master/LICENSE).
+This project use Stisla (Dashboard Template), and Stisla is under the [MIT License](https://github.com/stisla/stisla/blob/master/LICENSE).